dungpa/FSharpPowerTools/docs/blog/vfpt.md

 No more string search, no more browsing manually in order to look for certain symbols.
 Similarly, we have `Refactor -> Rename` for all symbols defined in current solution.
 There are ways to improve these features, let us know what you think.

 #### NavigateTo
 It's one of our most favorite navigational features.
-If you use Visual Studio 2013, there is [an important improvement](http://blogs.msdn.com/b/visualstudio/archive/2013/07/15/visual-studio-2013-new-editor-features.aspx) where NavigateTo (`Ctrl-``) now delivers results via a non-modal dialog.
+If you use Visual Studio 2013, there is [an important improvement](http://blogs.msdn.com/b/visualstudio/archive/2013/07/15/visual-studio-2013-new-editor-features.aspx) where NavigateTo (`Ctrl-,`) now delivers results via a non-modal dialog.
 Just type the identifier you like and you've got all relevant results from projects for quick navigation.
 Yes, it means that this works seamlessly on mixed F#/C# solutions (see the screencast below).
 ![NavigateTo](navigate_to.gif)

 ### What's next?

-Recently, we have been working on a few code generation features such as Implement interface Record stub generation, etc. While F# code is very succinct in general, there are situations where contextual code generation could be of tremendous help.
+Recently, we have been working on a few code generation features such as Implement interface, Record stub generation, etc. While F# code is very succinct in general, there are situations where contextual code generation could be of tremendous help.
 For example, we have used Implement interface to dogfood a number of features on the way.
 The infrastructure for code generation has been done, we hope to get to [resolving open statements](http://vfpt.uservoice.com/forums/247560-general/suggestions/5784677-resolve-unopend-namespace-or-module) soon.
 Stay tuned for updates.

 Another area for improvement is [C# interoperability](http://vfpt.uservoice.com/forums/247560-general/suggestions/5800259-make-find-all-references-rename-refactoring-a) where our features should be aware of referenced C# code.
 If you would like us to give this a higher priority, please let us know by comments or voting.
 There have been requests to implement more [refactoring features](http://vfpt.uservoice.com/forums/247560-general/suggestions/5737241-add-extract-method-refactoring).
 They are indeed challenging and require significant involvement of FCS.
 But of course, it's fun like the feeling we have since day one of this project.